 In this section of the website you can find answers on frequently asked questions.
 Each patients case is different and patients will be given individual instructions however if you are having a day case operation then the follow apply:

-General and more specific guidelines will be given to you by Mr Purkayastha when you are booked for surgery and the procedure is explained to you and you have the opportunity to ask any questions.
+General and more specific guidelines will be given to you by Professor Purkayastha when you are booked for surgery and the procedure is explained to you and you have the opportunity to ask any questions.
 These can also be found on this website by logging on with your patient logon and password.

 The consultant anaesthetist that will be involved in your case and an administrator from the relevant private hospital team will also contact you by phone in the week running up to surgery as well.

-Every case and patient are different and this is something that you should discuss with Mr Purkayastha when you are booked for surgery.
+Every case and patient are different and this is something that you should discuss with Professor Purkayastha when you are booked for surgery.
 I you need paperwork to help you for professional leave of absence for your procedure please do not hesitate to ask us.

-Please let them know the name of your surgeon (Mr Sanjay Purkayastha), the institution where you will be having your procedure and the name and code for your operation.
+Please let them know the name of your surgeon (Professor Sanjay Purkayastha), the institution where you will be having your procedure and the name and code for your operation.
 For example if you are having a key hole procedure for removal of the gallbladder this is called a laparoscopic cholecystectomy and the code is J1830.
 Sometimes, depending on the insurance company they may want you to also provide the name of the consultant anaesthetist so please ask us if you need this information for insurance purposes.
 Once your insurance receives this information they will provide you with an authorisation code please email this to us ASAP once you have it.

 This will be discussed with you prior to surgery.
 After any procedures you may be given additional medications such as pain killers to take home.
 The doses, times to take the medications and other instructions around these medications will be explained to you in details by your discharging nurse and doctor.